 Acceptable, though some extremely sensitive individuals may experience respiratory issues

-People with heart and lung disease, children, and older adults, at a greater risk from ozone and particulates
+People with heart and lung disease, children, and older adults are at a greater risk from ozone and particulates

 Everyone may experience adverse effects, with sensitive individuals suffering more serious issues